Comparing Session-Based and Token-Based Authentication

 Cookie: JSESSIONID=ABAD1D

-The server can then verify the user by comparing the server id in the cookie against the session information stored in cache and responds accordingly.
+The server can verify the user by comparing the session ID in the cookie against the session information stored in cache and respond accordingly.

 Session Auth

-The server will generate a JWT(Json Web Token) with a secret and send it to the client.
-The client stores the JWT in a cookie or local brower memory.
-Subsequent requests made to server have the JWT in the header
+In token-based authentication, the server generates a JWT (JSON Web Token) with a secret and sends it to the client.
+The client stores the JWT in a cookie or local browser memory.
+Subsequent requests made to the server include the JWT in the header:

 1